Kitchen Stewardship | Caring for All Our Gifts

 Approved by the FDA for decades, trans fats are now (finally) banned in the U.S., but you still see them in foods because the FDA is allowing manufacturers an absurd amount of time to figure out how to remove them. 🙁 It’s worth learning about them at least to understand our history with fake fats – I will apply all of this to all the new fake fats and regard them with skepticism and avoidance after trans fats showed us how dangerous man-made fats can be (and how sneaky they are to get into our food when they’re not safe)!

-What is a Trans Fat?
+What Is a Trans Fat?

 Trans fats are created when a liquid oil is made into a solid oil by a process called “hydrogenation”.
 You can find the science behind the change here, but without going into too much, hydrogenation changes the molecular structure of the fat.
 It breaks bonds and moves an atom, which starts to sound kind of sci-fi and not something I want to eat.
 I like to eat things that grow in the ground or on a farm, personally!
 I trust that kind of real food.
 If you really want to be grossed out, read a cool detailed description of the hydrogenation process at the Weston A. Price Foundation.